 “I guess.”

 Vasher stood.
-“Pay the waiter when you leave,” he said, grabbing his cloak off it’s peg and wandering out of the building.
+“Pay the waiter when you leave,” he said, grabbing his cloak off its peg and wandering out of the building.
 He could feel a. . .sucking void to his right.
-He turned and walked down the street, then turned down an alley, where he found Nighblood--still sheathed--sticking from the chest of the thief who had stolen him.
+He turned and walked down the street, then turned down an alley, where he found Nightblood--still sheathed--sticking from the chest of the thief who had stolen him.
 Another cutpurse lay dead on the alley floor.

-He pulled the sword free, then snapped the sheath closed--it had only been opened a fraction of an inch--and did up the snap.
+Vasher pulled the sword free, then snapped the sheath closed--it had only been opened a fraction of an inch--and did up the snap.

 You lost your temper in there for a bit, Nightblood said with a chastising voice.
 I thought you were going to work on that.